Chapter III

 Second Why: Open/Closed-Source AI Use Unilateral Control

-Safety and Misuse Prevention: Closed source proponents claim centralized oversight prevents harmful applications.
-Open source advocates argue that collective scrutiny better identifies risks.
-Yet ABC reveals that both approaches fail to provide what's actually needed: the ability for contributors to withdraw support when their data enables harmful outcomes.
+Safety and Misuse Prevention: Closed source proponents claim centralized oversight prevents harmful applications (Owen-Jackson 2024).
+Open source advocates argue that collective scrutiny better identifies risks (Grow 2025).
+Yet ABC reveals that both approaches fail to provide

 The open source approach appears to solve this by eliminating centralized control entirely.
 If anyone can inspect and modify the code, surely this enables true collective control?
 Yet this intuition breaks down precisely because of unrestricted copying.
 Once a model is open sourced, anyone can modify it to bypass attribution tracking entirely.
 The same problems that plague closed source systems (hallucination, disinformation, misuse of data, etc.) remain hard to address when control is abdicated to any AI user.
 Open source trades one form of unilateral control for another (from centralized corporate control to uncontrolled proliferation).
 But ABC requires a collective bargaining between data sources and AI users, not total ownership by either (or by an AI creator).